-Losses are recognized in the statement of loss and reflected in an allowance account against receivables.
-When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through the statement of loss.
+Losses are recognized in profit or loss and reflected in an allowance account against receivables.
+When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through profit or loss.

 4) Critical accounting judgements, estimates and assumptions